 - Atypical depression is when a positive event can temporarily improve your mood, breaking the pattern of persistent depressive symptoms.

-How Depression Varies with Gender and Age
+Depression Symptoms by Gender and Age

 Warning signs of depression may look different based on a person’s gender and age.
 More women than men are diagnosed with depression.
 This can be due to hormonal factors during menstruation, pregnancy, and menopause, or because women are more likely to seek treatment.
 Women with depression are more likely to experience symptoms such as guilt, excessive sleeping, overeating, and weight gain.